Dwarka Sector 8 metro station

 The Dwarka Sector 8 metro station is located on the Blue Line of the Delhi Metro.
-This station was built as an extension to Dwarka Sector 21 in order to serve Dwarka residents better and provide interchange with the Delhi Airport Express.
+This station was built as an extension to Sector 21 in order to serve Dwarka residents better and provide interchange with the Delhi Airport Express.
 The station was inaugurated on 30 October 2010, after the completion of successful trials and approval from the railway inspector.